When it comes to hosting your online courses, you have two of the most popular choices – Teachable and Thinkific.

 You can either create a community that people will be automatically added to after checkout, or you can create course-specific communities.

-When it comes to the actual community, you can organize your community based on different spaces, and you can also create different discussion areas and associate them with specific courses.
+When it comes to the actual community, you can organize it based on different spaces.

 👎 But.
 Thinkific community’s UI and UX deserves a lot of love.
 It’s similar to how Facebook used to be in 2010s.